dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ## Step 3: Accepting and setting up the domain in DNSimple

 <div class="section-steps" markdown="1">
-1. [Log in to DNSimple](https://dnsimple.com/login).
+1. [Log into DNSimple](https://dnsimple.com/login).
 You'll see a <label>Get Started</label> screen.
 Select <label>Skip this and go to the dashboard</label>, found under the three boxes of options.
 We'll go over these other options in the [section below](#other-options-when-getting-started-with-a-new-account).
 1. Welcome to the [Dashboard](https://dnsimple.com/dashboard) – the homepage of your DNSimple account.
 There's a box to the right that says <label>Alerts</label>.
 Click <label>View</label> to see your pending domain push and accept it.
-1. You'll see <label>Push Requests</label> and your domain listed below.
+1. <label>Push Requests</label> and your domain are listed below.
 Click <label>Accept</label> to the right of the domain.
 1. Now that you've accepted the domain push, you need to change the Registrant information.
 This information states that you're the owner of the domain.
 When the domain was with ClickFunnels, they were listed as the owner, which is why we need to update this.
 See [Updating the registrant information](#updating-the-registrant-information) for a description of each field.

     <note>
     After the domain is pushed into your DNSimple account, you must also change the ownership of the domain from ClickFunnels to yourself.
-This [locks the domain for further transfers](/articles/icann-60-day-lock-registrant-change/) for 60 days in accordance with ICANN's rules, meaning that you have to keep your domain at DNSimple for 60 days before you can transfer the domain elsewhere.
+This [locks the domain for further transfers](/articles/icann-60-day-lock-registrant-change/) for 60 days in accordance with ICANN's rules, meaning you have to keep your domain at DNSimple for 60 days before you can transfer the domain elsewhere.
 You can learn more about transferring [here](#transfer-this-domain-to-another-provider).
     </note>

     <warning>